 This means you can be loud and proud, without concerning other guests.
 Especially if you like your rock and roll, or have a toddler that likes to tell the neighbourhood that they’re hungry, or just like the full peace-and-quiet effect.

-Speaking of private chef – you also have the added benefit of your own private game-drive vehicle and professional guide.
-This loosens up your itinerary tremendously, and often strips the banning of young children on activities.
+Speaking of a private chef – you also have the added benefit of your own private game-drive vehicle and professional guide.
+This loosens up your itinerary tremendously and often strips the banning of young children on activities.
 You decide when, where, how long and how many!

 You aren’t likely to have any of the extra options like a spa, gym, or babysitting facilities, but you will have a staff member available to you 24-hours a day.